ANNarchy/ANNarchy-iCub/ReadMe.md

         - ANNarchy_iCub_Populations -> ANNarchy population source files for the iCub input/output populations
         - grpc-> gRPC communication source files
         - iCub -> Contains the Cython files (pyx, pxd) for wrapping the C++ code for the use in Python (iCub interaction modules)
-        - Sync -> Classes used for synchronized execution of iCub interaction, ANNarchy simulation and further modules
+        - Sync -> Classes which can be used for synchronized execution of iCub interaction, ANNarchy simulation and further modules
         - include -> This folder contains the C++ header files for the interface modules.
             - INI_Reader -> The INI-Reader is an external module, which is used to handle ini-files.
         - src -> This folder contains the C++ source files for the interface modules.
     - data -> Folder capsulate the data files used by the interface.
-        - sensor_positions -> This folder caontains the files from the iCub simulator installation with the position data for the tactile sensors.
+        - sensor_positions -> This folder contains the files from the iCub-simulator installation with the position data for the tactile sensors.
-        - interface_param.ini -> ini-file with several parameters for the interface
+        - interface_param.ini -> ini-file with several parameters for the interface (default values for tests)
     - doc -> This folder contains the doxygen files for generating the documentaion
     - Testfiles -> files for interface testing
     - Examples -> Interface implementation examples